jdegrootlutzner/rank-ordered-logit-model/README.md

 ## Context

-For [a side project I was working on](), I was trying to develop a way to measure the strength of NCAA cross-country runners in a sport where times are difficult to compare because of varying race courses and condition.
-I found Glickman and Hennessys' paper and implemented the algorithm they described on my own dataset - a collection of over 6,500 NCAA cross-country race results and over one million individual performances.
+For [a side project I was working on](), I was trying to develop a way to measure the strength of NCAA cross-country runners (a sport where times are difficult to compare because of varying race courses and conditions) I found Glickman and Hennessys' paper and implemented the algorithm they described on my own dataset - a collection of over 6,500 NCAA cross-country race results and over one million individual performances.
 The size of the data required me to optimize and parallelize the algorithm and run the code on a high compute Google Cloud server.

 At fist, the algorithm looked promising on a small test dataset of cross-country data.
 Unfortunately, when I scaled the algorithm to the complete dataset the results were nearly meaningless.
 I suspect this is the case because of the extreme variability of cross-country running races.
 Glickman and Hennessy created the algorithm for Olympic level downhill skiing where the results are much more consistent than cross-country running  (because of the variability in strength of athletes, type of courses, and length of races).